-- Being alone in a room with a student at school with the door closed. - Allowing students in your home.
+- Being alone in a room with a scholar at school with the door closed. - Allowing scholars in your home.

-Cautionary Staff/Student Behaviors
+Cautionary Staff/Scholar Behaviors

 (These behaviors should only be exercised when a reasonable and prudent person, acting as an educator, is prevented from using a better practice or behavior.
-Staff members should inform their Supervisor of the circumstance and occurrence prior to or immediately after the occurrence.)
+Staff members should inform their supervisor of the circumstance and occurrence prior to or immediately after the occurrence.)

-- Being alone in a room with a student at school with the door closed.
-The only exception to this rule is if it is required for special educational purposes, related to a student's Individual Education Plan (IEP).
-The School Psychologist or employee working in the Special Education Department must have written permission from the student's guardian. - Remarks about the physical attributes or development of anyone. - Excessive attention toward a particular student. - Sending e-mails, text messages or letters to students if the content is not about school activities.
+- Being alone in a room with a scholar at school with the door closed.
+The only exception to this rule is if it is required for special educational purposes, related to a scholar's Individual Education Plan (IEP).
+The School Psychologist or employee working in the Special Education Department must have written permission from the scholar's guardian. - Remarks about the physical attributes or development of anyone. - Excessive attention toward a particular scholar. - Sending emails, text messages or letters to scholars if the content is not about school activities.

-Acceptable and Recommended Staff/Student Behaviors
+Acceptable and Recommended Staff/Scholar Behaviors

-- Getting parents' written consent for any after-school activity. - Obtaining formal approval to take students off school property for activities such as field trips or competitions. - E-mails, text, phone and instant messages to students must be very professional and pertaining to school activities or courses (Communication should be limited to school technology). - Keeping the door open when alone with a student. - Keeping reasonable space between you and your students. - Stopping and correcting students if they cross your own personal boundaries. - Keeping parents informed when a significant issue develops about a student. - Keeping after-course discussions with a student professional and brief. - Asking for advice from fellow staff or Administrators if you find yourself in a difficult situation related to boundaries. - Involving your Supervisor if conflict arises with the student. - Informing your Supervisor or the Superintendent & CEO about situations that have the potential to become more severe. - Making detailed notes about an incident that could evolve into a more serious situation later. - Recognizing the responsibility to stop unacceptable behavior of students or coworkers. - Asking another staff member to be present if you will be alone with any type of special needs student. - Asking another staff member to be present when you must be alone with a student after regular school hours. - Giving students praise and recognition without touching them. - Pats on the back, high fives and handshakes are acceptable. - Keeping your professional conduct a high priority. - Asking yourself if your actions are worth your job and career.
+- Getting parents' written consent for any after-school activity. - Obtaining formal approval to take scholars off school property for activities such as field trips or competitions. - E-mails, text, phone and instant messages to scholars must be very professional and pertaining to school activities or courses (Communication should be limited to school technology.) - Keeping the door open when alone with a scholar. - Keeping reasonable space between you and your scholars. - Stopping and correcting scholars if they cross your own personal boundaries. - Keeping parents informed when a significant issue develops about a scholar. - Keeping after-course discussions with a scholar professional and brief. - Asking for advice from fellow staff or Administrators if you find yourself in a difficult situation related to boundaries. - Involving your supervisor if conflict arises with the scholar. - Informing your supervisor or the Superintendent & CEO about situations that have the potential to become more severe. - Making detailed notes about an incident that could evolve into a more serious situation later. - Recognizing the responsibility to stop unacceptable behavior of scholars or coworkers. - Asking another staff member to be present if you will be alone with any type of special needs scholar. - Asking another staff member to be present when you must be alone with a scholar after regular school hours. - Giving scholars praise and recognition without touching them. - Pats on the back, high fives and handshakes are acceptable. - Keeping your professional conduct a high priority. - Asking yourself if your actions are worth your job and career.